Amélie (musical): Critical reception

 The San Francisco Chronicle gave the Berkeley production of the show a rave review, saying "wit crackles and charm fills the house…in this seamless blend of visual, narrative and performance delights."

 On Broadway, the show received mixed reviews, often praising Soo, the cast and design elements of the show, but being critical of the score.
 According to The New York Times, "The musical, adapted from the 2001 film about a shy but whimsically altruistic French waitress, had struggled at the box office since opening to underwhelming reviews.
 Without a single Tony nomination in a competitive Broadway season, an uptick in sales was unlikely."

-The London production received much more positive reviews, with many praising the re-orchestrations and Audrey Brisson's lead performance; WhatsOnStage called the show "a fanciful Valentine to the City of Light, and...a celebration of the unbeatable power of live music".
+The London production received much more positive reviews, with many praising the re-orchestrations, the actor-muso approach, and Audrey Brisson's lead performance; WhatsOnStage called the show "a fanciful Valentine to the City of Light, and...a celebration of the unbeatable power of live music".
 This production was nominated for three Olivier Awards, including Best New Musical and the Grammy Award for Best Musical Theatre Album.